dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

     }
     ```

-The `linkState()` function handles linking state from any input type and automatically derives the appropriate value from an event.
+Preact's `linkState()` function handles linking state from any input type and automatically derives the appropriate value from an event.
 More information on [Linked State](https://preactjs.com/guide/linked-state) here.

 ## Performance